-The applicants must be enrolled in 11th standard to be eligible for this year’s KVPY SA.
-An applicant must have a minimum of 80% (70% for special categories) in Mathematics and science in 10th standard.
+The applicants must be enrolled in the 11th standard to be eligible for this year’s KVPY SA.
+An applicant must have a minimum of 80% (70% for special categories) in Mathematics and science in the 10th standard.

-The applicants must be enrolled in 12th standard in the year of the exam to be eligible for the SX stream.
+The applicants must be enrolled in the 12th standard in the year of the exam to be eligible for the SX stream.
 An aspirant must have qualified 12th standard with 60% (50% for special categories) in the subjects of science and maths to be qualified for the SX stream.

 The applicants must be enrolled in the 1st year of their undergraduate programme in the year of the exam to be eligible for the SB stream.
 An applicant must have 60% (50% for special categories) in the subjects of science and maths in 12th standard and also in their 1st year of the undergraduate course (in a basic science stream) to be qualified for the SB stream.